 fewer than 1 out 100people become pregnant during the first year of using the implant.

 - Combined oral contraceptives: These are available with a prescription and contain estrogen and progestin.
 Doctors may recommend that individuals take one pill at the same time every day.

-Spermicide is a reversible form of birth control that can lower the chance of pregnancy.
+A spermicide is a reversible form of birth control that can lower the chance of pregnancy.
 It is a chemical that inactivates sperm, preventing it from reaching an egg.
-These are available in foam, suppository, and film products.
+Spermicides are available in the form of foam, suppository, and film products.

 However, spermicide is not the most effective form of contraception and does not offer protection from STIs.
 Therefore, many experts recommend using spermicide in combination with other birth control methods, such as condoms.